Expat Exchange

 When we asked people what advice they would give someone preparing to move to Haifa, they said:

 "Haifa is a vibrant city with a diverse population and a rich cultural heritage.
 Expats should be aware that Hebrew is the official language of Israel, although English is widely spoken.
 It is important to research the cost of living in Haifa before moving, as prices can vary significantly depending on the area.
 Expats should also be aware that the climate in Haifa is Mediterranean, with hot, dry summers and mild, wet winters.
 Additionally, expats should be aware that the city is home to a large number of religious sites, including the Bahá'í World Centre, which is a major pilgrimage destination for Bahá'ís from around the world.
-Finally, expats should be aware that Haifa is a safe city, with a low crime rate," wrote one member in Haifa.
+Finally, expats should be aware that Haifa is a safe city, with a low crime rate," explained one expat living in Haifa, Israel.

 How do I find a place to live in Haifa?